Do you want to work as an animal cartoonist?

-Even though it is important to study to get into some of the animal careers, most of the skills you will need as an animator will be acquired through practice.
+Even though it is important to study to get into some of the animal careers, most of the skills you will need as a cartoonist will be acquired through practice.
 This means that you will learn how to perform some of the daily tasks by actually doing it a few times and learning the steps.

-In some cases entry level positions require training sessions even before you are allowed to actually perform your job duties.
+In some cases entry level positions (or junior cartoonist positions) require training sessions even before you are allowed to actually perform your job duties.
 These sessions are offered by the place of employment, after you have successfully applied.

 Apprenticeship is also possible where you need to learn skills from a more senior cartoonist or expert.

-Join the Video Game Animators Group in STEP 8 to learn more and even interact with the educational institutions that will help you secure your dream career!
+Join the Animal Cartoonist Group in STEP 8 to learn more and even interact with the educational institutions that will help you secure your dream career!